 We were first greeted by a small herd of pronghorn antelope just outside the park, and I had just enough time to get out my camera before the “speed goats” put some distance between us.
 Then while we were touring and photographing Berlin, we were welcomed by the park’s more formal representative, Ranger Robin - quite possibly the single most friendly, professional, enthusiastic and knowledgeable park ranger EVER (and that’s saying a lot, as I have never met a bad one).
 Robin had recognized my vehicle from my description, and was eager to meet another Icthyosaur enthusiast (especially such a young one).

-Robin was gracious enough to take us up to the building that sheltered the Icthyosaur fossils (still in the ground in the original location of discovery), open it up and give Aidan (and us) his own personal tour.
+Robin was gracious enough to take us up to the building that sheltered the Icthyosaur fossils (still in the ground in the original location of discovery), open it up and give us his own personal tour.
 Aidan was thrilled and mesmerized (OK, Michele and I were, too) as Ranger Robin’s knowledge of Icthyosaurs and related fossils and topics was only surpassed by his obvious enthusiasm, friendliness and ability to entertain while educating.
 After the tour he detailed where we could look for fossils ourselves, if we’d like (outside of the park’s boundaries) and let us know about the park’s many campgrounds.
 We thanked Ranger Robin for one of the best tours ever and continued with the adventure.

 We did dig a little but without success; and while the campgrounds at the park were indeed very nice we had no camping gear and a room reserved in historic Austin for the night.
-So we took some back roads over to SR 21 and drove up through the scenic Reese River Valley to Austin.
+So we took some back roads over to State Route 21 and drove up through the scenic Reese River Valley to Austin.

 It had been a long day, which made for an early night in Austin and we all slept like rocks.
-First thing in the morning we caught a very nice breakfast at the International Café, which lent fitting ambiance to the old west / ghost town feel of the trip.
+First thing in the morning we caught a very nice breakfast at the International Café, which lent fitting ambiance to the old west, ghost town feel of the trip.
 Good food, friendly staff and Aidan charmed the socks off of the staff and half the patrons with tales of Icthyosaurs, fossils, ghost towns and awesome park rangers.

 We then took a break, had a picnic in the desert and took advantage of the remote location for a firearm safety lesson for Aidan and some target practice.
 Resuming our search after lunch we did find the fossil locality, and Michele scored big with a nearly perfect imprint of an oak leaf from millions of years ago, the best of several similar finds.

-Having had a successful dig we had just enough time to stop and visit Grimes Point and check out the Native American petroglyphs there.
+Having had a successful dig we had just enough time to stop and visit Grimes Point and check out the American Indian petroglyphs there.
 I also tried to explore one of the caves with Aidan, however he thought he saw something, “something bumpy”, specifically, that reminded him of the cartoon monster that came out of the cave in Monty Python’s “Search for the Holy Grail” so he was “creepeded out”; and like Brave Sir Robin in that movie we bravely ran away home and concluded Aidan’s first, but certainly not last or even most successful, Nevada fossil adventure.